xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 Allocating hardware resources for lib_xua .........................................

-A minimal implementation of a USB Audio device, without I2S functionalilty, using ``lib_xua`` requires the follow pins:
+A minimal implementation of a USB Audio device, without I2S functionality, using ``lib_xua`` requires the follow pins:

     - Audio Master clock (from clock source to xCORE)